JohannesKersting/MappingStatistics/README.md

 The R-notebook plots_mapping.Rmd can be used to visualize the results.

 ## Required libraries
-The scripts utlize the following R libraries:
+The scripts utilize the following R libraries:
 - Rsamtools
 - data.table
 - GenomicFeatures